-Our team of YouTube analysts delved deep into YouTube content to understand the trends that could live beyond the pandemic.
-We explored viewership, content, and creative trends that have emerged around the world over the past year.
-What we found repeatedly pointed to one thing: the increasing indispensability of video in people’s lives, primarily for a sense of connection.
-We captured our findings in a new YouTube Culture and Trends Report.
-Here are the high-level highlights:
+In it, they explore the viewership, content, and creative trends that have emerged around the world over the past year.
+What they found repeatedly pointed to one thing: the increasing indispensability of video in people’s lives, primarily for a sense of connection.
+Here’s more about what they learned.

-Lesson 1: Watching live and simultaneous videos helps people gain a sense of community
+Lesson 1: Live and simultaneous viewing help people gain a sense of community

 As countries around the world went into lockdown, the small connections that made people feel part of a community — the random chat with a stranger at a mutual friend’s wedding, the banter with other fans while watching your sports team play — all but disappeared.